Muscle

 - location

-Electrodes need to be placed at 1/3 of the line
+Electrodes need to be placed at 1/3 of the line between the head of the fibula and the heel.

 - orientation

-In the direction of the line between the head of
+In the direction of the line between the head of the fibula and the heel.

 - fixation on the skin